McNoggins/mcnoggins.github.io/about.md

 I am also interested in complex photonic media, including photonic microresonators and random lasers, as well as quantum optics.

+In recent years, I have been working on light-matter interactions and 2D materials (specifically graphene).

 See my [publications](/publications) page for further details.

 Useful links